What's new in JProfiler 4.0

 Aggregation level selectors for the "Recorded objects" view, the "All objects" view and the classes view of the heap walker.
 Available aggregation levels are "classes", "packages" and "J2EE components".

 J2EE component detection.
-JProfiler can now recognize servlets, JSPs and EJBs and displays them with separate icons and display names in the call trees and hot spot backtraces.
+JProfiler can now recognize servlets, JSPs, and EJBs and displays them with separate icons and display names in the call trees and hot spot backtraces.
 This works for all application servers without any additional configuration.
 Note the blue triangle for the JSP page and the red triangle for the EJB method.
 JProfiler substitutes container-generated class names with file names of JSPs and the EJB interface names.
-The makes the interpretation of the call tree much easier.
+This makes the interpretation of the call tree much easier.

 The J2EE component level aggregation shows a reduced view through the J2EE stack.
 This allows you to take a high-level view with the call tree or call graph.